snigdhas-mishra/snigdhas-mishra.github.io/_pages/cv.md

 Full CV
 ======
-For complete CV please contact sm2600 at rutgers edu.
+For complete CV please contact me at sm2600 at rutgers edu.

 <!--
 Talks